-3.7.2 30-Day-Long Strikes
+4.5.2 30-Day-Long Strikes

 As shown in Figure A.4, strikes duration may vary.
 However, the majority of the strikes took less than a month.
-Therefore, in this section, I show the results when excluding the strikes that lasted more than a month to explore whether the results are driven by the longer strikes.
-The results are unaffected after excluding the longer strikes, indicating no significant differences in terms of strike duration on outcomes (Figures A.14 and A.15).
+In this section, I exclude strikes lasting more than a month to explore whether longer strikes drive the results.
+The outcomes are unaffected after excluding longer strikes, indicating no significant difference in strike duration.

-3.7.3 First Strike
+4.5.3 First Strike

-As discussed in section 2.1.2, most districts had one strike during 2002-2020.
-That means about 6% of the district-event observations have more than one strike.
-In this section, I only consider the first strike that occurred in a district to explore whether the first strike had had a different impact on the results.
-Figures A.16 and A.17 show the estimates when considering the first strike that occurred in a district during 2002-2020.
-Overall, there are no statistically significant impacts on private contributions and fundraising efforts, but the estimates become larger.
+As discussed in section 3.1.2, most districts had only one strike during 2002-2020, meaning that about 6% of district-event observations had more than one strike.
+I investigate whether the first strike had a different impact on the results.
+Overall, there are no statistically significant impacts on private contributions and fundraising efforts, but the estimates increase in magnitude.

-3.7.4 COVID Impact
+4.5.4 COVID Impact

-Due to the COVID pandemic, many states and localities issued state-at-home orders, and almost all schools and businesses closed in 2020.
-Therefore, in this section, I limit my sample to 2002-2019 to control the potential confounding impact of the COVID pandemic in 2020.
-The results are robust to excluding 2020 from the analysis (Figures A.18 and A.19).
+The COVID-19 pandemic prompted many states and localities to issue stay-at-home orders, and almost all schools and businesses closed in 2020.
+To mitigate the potential confounding impact of the pandemic, I limit my sample to 2002-2019 in this section.
+The results remain robust even after excluding 2020 from the analysis.

-4 Discussion and Conclusion
+5 Discussion and Conclusion